bayareawebpro/laravel-micro.js/README.md

 # laravel-micro.js

-An IOC Container written in Javascript so you can backend your frontend Laravel Style.
+An IOC Container written in Javascript so you can backend your frontend Laravel style.

 ## Features
 * True Dependency Injection.